gbaranov99/totrno/README.md

 Planning and spending personal time wisely is a key goal of totrno

 #### You may feel high, or feel quite low, but your time is safe with totrno :)

-sudo docker-compose run backend python manage.py makemigrations api
-	May need to be run when first creating database